[BETA] Deploying to OpenShift

 This question is only displayed if any of the chosen apps has database type selected.
 This prompts for ephemeral or persistent storage options.
-Containers by very nature are ephemeral (data will not be retained between restarts/crashes).
-Persistent storage option allows to mount external storage like NFS, EBS etc,. so that data survives between restarts and crashes.
+Containers by very nature are ephemeral (data will not be retained between restarts/faults).
+Persistent storage option allows to mount external storage like NFS, EBS etc,. so that data survives between restarts and faults.

 What should we use for the base Docker repository name?